The-Foreigners/The-Foreigners.github.io/objectives.md

   - Use cover to prevent casting being seen.
   - Keep track of reactions.

-- USE REACTION TO IDENTIFY SPELL LEVEL BEFORE DISPELLING.
+- USE REACTION TO IDENTIFY SPELL (LEVEL?)
+BEFORE DISPELLING.

 - KEEP ACCURATE ROUND COUNT FOR SPELL EFFECTS.